PEDALS is improving preschool children’s emotional competence and skills.

 PEDALS in southeast Michigan is building on the lessons learned and ongoing activities of the program started by the Health Foundation of Western and Central New York and the Elizabeth and Peter Tower Foundation.
 Southeast Michigan has replicated the New York model and is in its third year of implementation.

-- Implementation of an evidence-based social emotional curriculum in the classroom (Second Step)
+- Second Step – an evidence-based social emotional curriculum

-- Implementation of a validated screening tool for social emotional development
+- ASQ-SE – a validated screening tool for social emotional development

 - In-classroom coaching by early childhood experts for teachers and staff